Moffitt Cancer Center’s Commitment to the LGBTQ+ Community

 - Human Rights Campaign, Leader in LGBTQ Healthcare Equality for eight consecutive years

-B. Lee Green, vice president of Diversity and Public Relations and senior member, Health Outcomes and Behavior, shares Moffitt’s commitment in its work to ensure quality care for all.
-“It should not matter who has cancer what matters is that they are treated in a way that they deserve to be treated.
-We understand that in some cases people in the LGBTQ+ community may be treated differently.
+B. Lee Green, PhD, vice president of Diversity and Public Relations and senior member, Health Outcomes and Behavior, shares Moffitt’s commitment in its work to ensure quality care for all.
+"It should not matter who has cancer what matters is that they are treated in a way that they deserve to be treated.
+We understand that in some cases people in the LGBTQ+ community may be treated differently just because they are LGBTQ+.
 This is unfortunate and we strive to ensure that this does not happen at Moffitt.
-Our programs are designed to educate and train our providers and team members on serving this community with the highest quality of care.
-We want to create an environment where everyone who enters our doors feels comfortable getting their care and treatment.”
+Our programs are designed to educate and train our providers and team members on serving this community with the highest quality of care possible.
+We want to create an environment where everyone who enters our doors feels comfortable getting their care and treatment at Moffitt."

 Clinical Care and the LGBTQ+ Patient